ualibraries/Guide-on-the-Side/README.md

 Other requirements:

 * date.timezone must be properly set in php.ini.
-* PHP must have the ability to run on the command line during installation and upgrading.
+* PHP should have the ability to run on the command line during installation and upgrading.
+This is used to install the database schema.
+If you don't have access to PHP at the command line, you can try using the SQL migration app/Config/Migration/sql/install.sql.

 Apache configuration
 --------------------